aaguzman/pokemon/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## To Start
 Must run both scripts!
+1. `npm install` to install all dependies

-1. `npm start` for React Application
+2. `npm start` for React Application

-2. `node server/app.js` for MongoDB
+3. `node server/app.js` for MongoDB

 ## Available Scripts